KalleVirkkala/jira-scrappy-view/README.md

 # jira-scrappy-view

-Export JIRA tickets to SQLite databases and browse them locally with a web interface.
+Export JIRA tickets to SQLite databases and browse them locally with a web interface.Perfect for storing your JIRA data somewhere safe

 ## Features